 Ellora (also known as Elura) dates back to the Rashtrakuta dynasty in 600 to 1000 CE.
-Many kings and merchants donated large sums of money for the construction of the cave temples which was supposed to offer salvation and religious excellence.
+Many kings and merchants donated large sums of money for the construction of the cave temples which were supposed to offer salvation and religious excellence.

 Out of the 34 caves you can visit, there are 12 Buddhist (caves 1–12), 17 Hindu (caves 13–29) and 5 Jain (caves 30–34) caves.
-The most prolific monument at Ellora, dating from 8th century, is Kailasa temple (cave 16), taking its name from Mount Kailasha in the Himalayas, where the Hindus believe Shiva lives.
-Standing at at 32 metres high, Kailasa temple is the largest rock-cut monument in the world.
+The most prolific monument at Ellora, dating from the 8th century, is Kailasa temple (cave 16), taking its name from Mount Kailasha in the Himalayas, where the Hindus believe Shiva lives.
+Standing 32 metres high, Kailasa temple is the largest rock-cut monument in the world.

 How to reach Ellora Caves